josh-wong/josh-wong.github.io/docs/blog/donations.md

 # ❤️Donations

-Find my projects and documentation helpful?
+Find my blog, documentation, or projects helpful or interesting?
 If so, micro-donations are greatly appreciated!

 ## Bitcoin Cash (BCH)🟢